matthew-brett/gitwash/doc/patching.rst

    # checkout and refresh master branch from main repo
    git checkout master
    git pull origin master
-   # rename pointer to main repository to 'mainline'
+   # rename pointer to main repository to 'upstream'
-   git remote rename origin mainline
+   git remote rename origin upstream
    # point your repo to default read / write to your fork on github
    git remote add origin git@github.com:your-user-name/nipy.git
    # push up any branches you've made and want to keep